givebutter/laravel-keyable/README.md

 ### Generating API keys

-You can generate new API keys by calling the `createApiKey()` method from the `Keyable` trait, when you do so, it will return an instance of `NewApiKey`, which is a simple class the contains the actual `ApiKey` instance that was just created, and also contains the plain text api key, which is the one you should use to authenticate requests.
+You can generate new API keys by calling the `createApiKey()` method from the `Keyable` trait.

+When you do so, it will return an instance of `NewApiKey`, which is a simple class the contains the actual `ApiKey` instance that was just created, and also contains the plain text api key, which is the one you should use to authenticate requests.

 ```php
 $newApiKey = $keyable->createApiKey();